 Classes seemed worst than I remember, okay not classes, but waking up for them did.
 I rolled out of bed and put my robes on.
 I caught a glimpse of my reflection on a suit of armor as I went downstairs and noticed that my hair looked like a haystack.

 When I got down to the Great Hall the fussing began.
 Victoire was already seated and looked perfect.
 So naturally when she took in my appearance she wanted to correct it at once.

 “Why don’t you just comb it?”
 She said as she tried to make parts of it lay flat.

 “Why give McGonagall false hope?”
-I said.
+I said with a yawn.

 Around a quarter til class began for first block, I saw James, Sirius and Fred running into the Great Hall.

 “Why didn’t you wake us up?”
 James asked Fred as he shoved toast with jam into his mouth.